aryanrajtrangham/Courses_from_priyanshu/Computer_Architecture.md

 Pipeline is an implementation technique that exploits parallelism among the instructions in a sequential instruction stream.
 Pipeline allows overlapping the execution of multiple instructions.
 A Pipeline is like an assembly line each step or pipeline stage completes a part of an instruction Each stage of the pipeline will be operating a separate instruction.
 Instructions enter at one end, progress through the stage and exit at the other end.
 If the stages are perfectly balanced (assuming ideal conditions), then the time per instruction on pipeline processor is given by the ratio:

-### Time per instruction on unpipelined machine : Number of Pipeline stages
+### Time per instruction on un pipelined machine : Number of Pipeline stages

 Under these conditions, the speedup from pipelining is equal to the number of stage pipelines.
 In practice, the pipeline stages are not perfectly balanced and pipeline does involve some overhead.
 Therefore, the speedup will be always then practically less than the number of stages of the pipeline.
 Pipeline yields a reduction in the average execution time per instruction.
 If the processor is assumed to take one (long) clock cycle per instruction, then pipelining decreases the clock cycle time.
 If the processor is assumed to take multiple CPI, then pipelining will aid to reduce the CPI.